xcitech/xcitech.github.io/_posts/2016-12-16-heroku_tutorial.md

 conda create -n flask_env python=2.7
 source activate flask_env
 ```
-Pip install Flask and other prerequisites:
+Pip install Flask and other prerequisites.
+(You will need to install all modules you plan to use in your Flask app, here we need numpy, sklearn additionally)

 ```
 pip install flask gunicorn
+pip instal numpy
+pip install sklearn
 ```

 Now we create the simple flask app.
 The flask app consists of 2 main components: the python app (app.py) and the HTML templates.
 While we can return HTML code from the python file itself, it would be cumbersome to code entire HTML as a string in the python file.
 [Templating](http://jinja.pocoo.org/docs/2.9/) come to the rescue!
 For a more extensive tutorial on using templates in flask, read an excellent tutorial [here](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-ii-templates).